-Adding Courses - Courses may be added only during the first two days of class.
+Adding Courses - Courses may be added only during the first two days of class and only if a class that the student is enrolled in is cancelled.
 Students may add classes by contacting their academic advisor and completing the Registrar, Financial Aid and Business Office procedures.

 Dropping/Withdrawing From a Course - Courses dropped during the first ten days of a fall or spring semester or the first five days of a summer term will not appear on the student's record.
-Courses dropped after the first ten days of a fall or spring semester or the first five days of a summer term will carry a grade of "W" and will appear on the student's record.
-Students who wish to drop a course or who are unable to continue attending a course must initiate the drop procedure with the instructor of the course and a counselor or faculty advisor.
+Courses withdrawn from after the first ten days of a fall or spring semester or the first five days of a summer term will carry a grade of "W" and will appear on the student's record.
+Students who wish to drop/withdraw from a course or who are unable to continue attending a course must initiate the drop/withdraw procedure with the instructor of the course and a counselor or faculty advisor.
 It is imperative that students complete the procedure by notifying the Student Financial Aid Office, the Registrar's Office, the Business Office, and the Veterans Aid Assistant (if attending on the G.I.
 Bill).
 Students who stop attending a class and do not complete the proper procedure will be assigned a grade of "F" in the class, and the grade point average will be affected.
 Classes may be dropped through the deadline date specified in the official college calendar for that semester.

-Withdrawing from College - If a student finds it necessary to withdraw from all courses, it is important that the proper procedures be followed by beginning with the academic advisor and notifying the Student Financial Aid Office, the Registrar's Office, the Business Office, and the Veterans Aid Assistant (if attending on the G.I.
+Withdrawing from College - If a student finds it necessary to withdraw from any or all courses, it is important that the proper procedures be followed by beginning with the academic advisor and notifying the Student Financial Aid Office, the Registrar's Office, the Business Office, and the Veterans Aid Assistant (if attending on the G.I.
 Bill).
 Failure to complete the withdrawal procedure will result in failing grades being placed on the student's permanent academic record.
 Students may withdraw from the College within the deadline date specified in the official college calendar for that semester.
+A completed withdraw form must have instructor, advisor, financial aid and student signatures.